 scheduled for March 14 was cancelled due to Covid-19

 and coaches to experiment with me on how to do math via

-model with middle and high school students facilitating elementary
+model with middle and high schoolers facilitating elmeentary

-school students in breakout rooms.
+breakout rooms.
 I submitted a video

 proposal to Culver City Unified School District for support,

 Culver City elementary schools involving about 150 4th and

 10 parent 2020-2021 created and coordinated Zoom Math